 My husband and I recently celebrated our wedding anniversary.
 This year, our celebration included a romantic afternoon at the Thanksgiving Point Gardens.
 Our family has previously visited Thanksgiving Point’s sprawling campus, which includes a dinosaur museum, a farm, a children’s garden, a golf course, movie theaters and restaurants, but we had not yet seen the main gardens.
 This seemed like a perfect opportunity.

-June is an excellent time of year for a garden visit and the Thanksgiving Point Gardens exceeded my expectations as the setting for a romantic afternoon.
+June is an excellent time of year for a garden visit and Ashton Gardens exceeded my expectations as the setting for a romantic afternoon.
 We did not pick-up a map at the admissions desk, but meandered around the garden’s 55 acres for about three hours, discovering something new around every turn.

 Our first “discovery” after wandering down the hill from the main building was hard to miss.
 It’s the largest man-made waterfall in the Western hemisphere.
 The waterfall is the backdrop for a large amphitheatre and we watched children roll down the grassy hillbefore walking up and around the falls.